A Glug of Oil

 Bolognese sauce ingredients.

-Whiz the carrot and celery in a food processor and then do the same with the onion.
 I used the Ninja Chopper as it's easier than getting out a big food processor for such a small amount.

-Carrot and celery in a mini chopper.
+Carrot and celery pictured in a mini chopper.

 Dump the lot into the slow cooker - except for the salt and tomato ketchup.

-Blogonese sauce ingredients in a slow cooker.
+Bolognese sauce ingredients in a slow cooker.

 Give it a good mix as you won't be taking the lid off to stir for a good few hours.
-Once cooked and you've had a taste adjust the seasoning with salt and tomato ketchup or a little sugar.

-Stir in the cooked pasta and put the cheese on top.
-Pop the lid back on, turn the HIGH and cook for a further 30 minutes until the cheese has melted and the pasta is piping hot.
+Put the lid back on, set to HIGH, and cook for another 30 minutes until the cheese is melted and the pasta is steaming hot.

 Have you tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating in the recipe card below!